ohwgiles/laminar/README.md

 The result and log output should be visible in the Web UI at http://localhost:8080/jobs/hello/1

+#### Isn't there a "Build Now" button I can click?

+This is against the design principles of Laminar and was deliberately excluded.
+Laminar's web UI is strictly read-only, making it simple to deploy in mixed-permission or public environments without an authentication layer.
+Furthermore, Laminar tries to encourage ideal continuous integration, where manual triggering is an anti-pattern.
+Want to make a release?
+Push a git tag and implement a post-receive hook.
+Want to re-run a build due to sporadic failure/flaky tests?
+Fix the tests locally and push a patch.
+Experience shows that a manual trigger such as a "Build Now" button is often used as a crutch to avoid doing the correct thing, negatively impacting traceability and quality.

 #### Triggering a job at a certain time

 This is what `cron` is for.
 To trigger a build of `hello` every day at 0300, add